pw374/ocaml.org-old/md-pages/learn/companies.md

 RunOrg provides non-profits and organizations with a private intranet and public website using a SaaS model.
-The application is written entirely in OCaml for two reasons : one is performance, as OCaml generates fast binaries and supports elegant optimization patterns.
+The application is written entirely in OCaml for two reasons : one is performance, as OCaml generates fast binaries and supports elegant optimization patterns.<br />
- The other reason is that the flexible and powerful compile-time type inference allows massive changes in the code base without causing any bugs, effectively acting as a compiler-generated unit testing suite.
+ The other reason is that the flexible and powerful compile-time type inference allows massive changes in the code base without causing any bugs, effectively acting as a compiler-generated unit testing suite.<br />
  The software is powered by an open source in-house web framework, [Ohm](https://github.com/VictorNicollet/Ohm).